michaelockenden/algorand-flask/blog/blogpost.md

     submit = SubmitField('Send')
 ```

 This provides some of the parameters necessary for sending a transaction.
 WTForms, which is included with Flask-WTF, provides several validators to make our lives easier.
 This means we can prevent errors we know will fail before calling the algod client.
-`algosdk.constants` gives us the values we need to validate our form.
+Meanwhile, `algosdk.constants` gives us the values we need to validate our form.

 Under `views.py`, we can add a new route: